charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

 2. `+` - the adjacent sibling
 	- it seems the way this works is the + bumps to the adjacent below it or around it hence why these examples will select the group1 plus how many div are added
+	- the last +div will be the one that is being selected
 ```css
 /* This rule will only select the div with the class child group2 */
 .group1 + div {